+We’ve all heard of it - NAPLAN - the ‘National Assessment Program: Literacy and Numeracy’.
 While the NAPLAN tests are often dreaded, it is important to understand what exactly they are and why they offer an important tool for students, parents and schools alike.

 What is NAPLAN?

-NAPLAN is a government assessment program that tests students' literacy and numeracy skills across primary and secondary school.
+NAPLAN is a government assessment program that tests students' literacy and numeracy skills across primary and secondary schools.
 Students are assessed every 2 years, in Years 3,5,7 and 9.
 The program was introduced by the government with the rationale that literacy and numeracy skills provide an important foundation for future study and everyday life skills that are required in the community and workforce - and to improve these skills, they must be assessed!

 There are several tests that take place across the three days with each test focused on different skills: reading and writing, spelling and grammar (language conventions) and numeracy.